How to apply

 Step 3: offer and DMTA

 In general, data will be released within two weeks after signing the offer and DMTA.
-The data will be released in a remote system (the Lifelines workspace) running on a high-performance computer cluster to ensure data quality and security.
-Release of biomaterials will follow a project-specific time line.
+The data will be released in a secure virtual working environment or Lifelines UMCG high performance cluster (read more about the data services).
+Release of biosamples will follow a project-specific time line.
 In case of an additional study, the Lifelines project manager will coordinate with the researchers when the requested data and/or samples will be collected and when they will be released.

 Step 5: information on results and publications